 A list of gear that you must have on any trip underground.
 These lists are general guidelines only.
 Disclaimer

 A helmet is the most basic of essentials.
 Hazards ranging from bumping your head on the ceiling to rocks falling on you can exist in the cave environment.
 For the majority of wild caving experiences a UIAA certified climbing or caving helmet is recommended.
-For very basic trips involving no vertical exposure, no overhead hazards, or any other hazards beyond stumbling or walking into a rock a good quality construction hardhat with a chinstrap is acceptable but not prefered.
+For very basic trips involving no vertical exposure, no overhead hazards, or any other hazards beyond stumbling or walking into a rock a good quality construction hardhat with a chinstrap is acceptable but not preferred.

 At least one helmet mounted headlamp is needed for caving.
 A good quality lamp is preferred (one that doesn’t fall apart when dropped).
 There are several good LED headlamps on the market that are reaonably priced.